Yanyi-Zhang/CompILer/README.md

 # Not Just Object, But State: Compositional Incremental Learning without Forgetting (NeurIPS 2024)

+Hey there!

-PyTorch code for the NeurIPS 2024 paper:
+This is PyTorch code for the NeurIPS 2024 paper:
 **Not Just Object, But State: Compositional Incremental Learning without Forgetting** *Yanyi Zhang, Binglin Qiu, Qi Jia, Yu Liu, Ran He* NeurIPS 2024, the Thirty-Eighth Annual Conference on Neural Information Processing Systems